-Historical Sketches of the Angling Literature of All Nations By Robert J. Russell Smith, London.
+Ustorical Sketches of the Angling Literature of All Nations By Robert J. Russell Smith, London.
 Blakey.

-Fishers, who are also fishers of books, will thank Mr. Blakey for his industrious compilation of piscatorial ana, from the earliest biblical records of the taking of fish down to the death of the last jack caught by Mr. Jones at Tottenham.
+Fishers, who are also fishers of books, will thank Mr. Blakey for his industrious compilation of piscatorial ana, from the earliest biblical records handsome, sat reading the newspaper.
+Near the window, two apprentices sewed of the taking of fish down to the death of the last jack caught by Mr. Jones at Tottenham.